Ffestiniog Railway: Restoration

 From 1949, various groups of rail enthusiasts attempted to revitalise the railway.
 In 1951, railway enthusiast Alan Pegler was approached by friends to buy and clear the outstanding debt on the derelict Ffestiniog Railway, to enable its purchase.
 Lent £3,000 by his father, he and the volunteers obtained control of the company on 24 June 1954.
-Pegler was appointed the new company's first Chairman, with the objective to operate the railway as a tourist attraction and gradually restore the line to working order.
+Pegler was appointed the new company's first chairman, with the objective to operate the railway as a tourist attraction and gradually restore the line to working order.
 The first meeting of the revivalists was held at a Bristol college on 8 September.
 Amongst the twelve in attendance were Allan Garraway, Harold Holcroft and Vic Mitchell.
 Mitchell would later be appointed a director of the company.
 Pegler later released complete control of the company without any personal financial gain to the Ffestiniog Railway Trust, which still owns and runs the railway today.

 In 1954, the Central Electricity Generating Board (CEGB) built the Ffestiniog Pumped Storage Scheme.
-This included a new reservoir, Llyn Ystradau which flooded a mile of the line north of the Moewlwyn Tunel.
+This included a new reservoir, Llyn Ystradau which flooded a mile of the line north of the Moelwyn Tunnel.
 In 1972, after the second-longest court case in British legal history, the Festiniog Railway Company obtained compensation for the loss of its route.
-Two years later, the case influenced the writing of the Land Compensation Act of 1973.
+Two years later, the case influenced the writing of the Land Compensation Act 1973.